somtonweke1/TenetDataEngineering/Tenet Data Engineering Take Home/data-technical-assignment/readme.md

 ### 2. Event Service ###

     Determines supported events and stores data in the source database.
-    Implemented using the EventService class (eventService.ts).
+    Implemented using the EventService class ('eventService.ts').

 ### 3. Source Database (PostgreSQL) ###

-    Built with Prisma (schema.prisma).
+    Built with Prisma ('schema.prisma').

 ### 4. ETL ###